Abhiram-Siriki45/Jenkins-Tutorial/README.md

 ## Contributions:

-All Contributions are welcomed.
+All Contributions are Welcomed.
 Help me to enrich this repository.

 If you find any **bugs** in the examples, please file an issue.